Bonanza Town

-Bonanza Town is a 1951 American Western film directed by Fred F. Sears who plays the villain and starring Charles Starrett, Myron Healey, and Luther Crockett.
-This was the fifty-sixth of 65 films in the Durango Kid series.
+Bonanza Town is a 1951 American Western film directed by Fred F. Sears and starring Sears, Charles Starrett, Myron Healey and Luther Crockett.
+It is the 56th of 65 films in the Durango Kid series.

-It was shot at the Iverson Ranch.
-The film's art direction was by Charles Clague.
+The film was shot at the Iverson Ranch.
+Its art direction was led by Charles Clague.

 Plot

-In pursuit of the allegedly deceased Henry Hardison, Steve employs marked bills to trace his whereabouts.
-His investigation leads him to Bonanza Town, where he secures employment under the town's influential figure, Crag Bozeman.
-Upon receiving payment in marked bills, Steve's suspicions that Bozeman's superior is, in fact, Hardison, are confirmed.
-As the narrative unfolds, Hardison and his associates devise a scheme to eliminate both Steve and the Durango Kid.
+In pursuit of the allegedly deceased Henry Hardison, Steve Ramsay uses marked bills to trace his whereabouts.
+His investigation leads him to Bonanza Town, where he secures employment under the town's influential figure Crag Bozeman.
+Upon receiving payment in marked bills, Steve's suspicions that Bozeman's superior is Hardison are confirmed.
+Hardison and his associates devise a scheme to eliminate both Steve and the Durango Kid.